CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

     CREATE INDEX i_game_medal ON game(medal);
     ALTER INDEX i_game_medal ON game COMMENT 'rebuild index comment' REBUILD ;

-If you want to add or change a comment of the index without rebuilding an index, add a COMMENT syntax and remove a REBUILD keyword as following.
+If you want to add or change a comment of the index without rebuilding an index, add a **COMMENT** clause and remove **REBUILD** keyword as follows:

 ::